kiliango/Python-pathfinder-GUI/README.md

 ## Global view

-Wheb executing  , the app will look like this :
+When executing the `main.py` file , the app will look like this :